andrewbramwell/chanotai/src/content/blog/🌟-chanotai-thai-massage-black-friday-extravaganza-🌟.md

 ## 1. Deep Tissue Massage
    ✨ 90 mins for £70 ✨
    Unwind with our therapeutic Deep Tissue Massage.
-Book now and save £5 exclusively for Black Friday!

 ## 2. Couples Massage (Relaxing/Soft To Medium Touch)
    ✨ 90 mins for £115 ✨
    Strengthen your bond with a tranquil Couples Massage.

-Don't miss out – get an extra £5 off this Black Friday!
+## 3. Couples Massage (Deep Tissue)
+   ✨ 90 mins for £135 ✨
+   Strengthen your bond with a tranquil Couples Massage.

-## 3. Hot Stone Massage
+## 4. Hot Stone Massage
    ✨ 90 mins for £75 ✨
    Experience warmth and relaxation with a Hot Stone Massage.
-Secure your spot and enjoy £5 off this Black Friday!

-## 4. Body Scrub Treatment
+## 5. Body Scrub Treatment
    ✨ 90 mins for £75 ✨
    Revitalize your skin with a Body Scrub Treatment.
-Book now for an additional £5 off this Black Friday!

 🌈 **Exclusive Black Friday Offer: £5 off each treatment!**
 Limited slots available – secure your pampering session now!